MrAirspace/airspace-charts/README.md

 For a step-by-step guide how to go from chart files provided in this repository to actually mapping it in BlueSky, please refer to 'Instructions.txt'.
 This has been tested on Linux, on Windows OS it might be recommended to use Windows Subsystem for Linux (WSL).

+Data available under releases - given filesizes and correct grouping/versioning.

 Examples of charts:
-1. 'Approach plate' style:

-Data available under releases - given filesizes and correct grouping

 ![approach_plate_example1](https://github.com/MrAirspace/airspace-charts/assets/144953682/1d8a03d2-7117-4dc9-963f-cc9cb5727a71)
 ![approach_plate_example2](https://github.com/MrAirspace/airspace-charts/assets/144953682/95606663-8317-44bd-90ef-66fd8c7822ca)
 ![approach_plate_example3](https://github.com/MrAirspace/airspace-charts/assets/144953682/bcfa32c7-55e3-45cf-90f2-d3306610f40c)
 ![approach_plate_example4](https://github.com/MrAirspace/airspace-charts/assets/144953682/2c6abc47-7662-44c9-807f-0c45beba68a2)

-3. More chart types to follow - radar type

-Data available under releases - given filesizes --> not yet

 For tailor-made charts, please contact me.